• Skip to primary navigation

 • Mince 6 cloves of garlic and 1 onion.

-• Cut a 3 lb. boneless chuck roast in half.
-Sprinkle one side of the roasts generously with kosher salt.
+• Cut a 3 lb. boneless beef chuck roast in half.

-• Turn on Instant Pot and set it to the ‘Sauté’ setting.
+• Turn the Instant Pot 'On' and push the 'Sauté' button.

-• Pour 1 Tbsp. olive oil into the Instant Pot.
-Place one half of the roast (salt side down) into the pot.
-Sear for 4 minutes on the first side.
-Sprinkle the second side generously with more salt.
-After 4 minutes flip the roast and sear the second side for another 4 minutes.
-Remove the first roast and set aside.
+• Once heated, add 1 Tbsp. of olive oil to the Instant Pot.
+Place one of the chuck roast halves into the Instant Pot and sear for 4 minutes on the first side.
+Flip and sear for another 4 minutes on the second side.
+Stand the chuck roast on edge and sear each side for 1 minute.
+Remove and set aside.

-• Pour another Tbsp. of olive oil into the pot.
-Add the minced garlic and onions.
-Sauté the onions for 3-4 minutes, stirring often.
+• Add another 1 Tbsp. of olive oil along with the minced garlic and onions.
+Sauté for 3-4 minutes, stirring often.

 For The Gravy:

-• Press the 'Cancel/Off' button and then press the 'Sauté' button once again.
+• Press the 'Cancel/Off' button on the Instant Pot and then press the 'Sauté' button once again.

 Notes